cboard-org/cboard-ai-engine/README.md

 - `prompt` : The prompt to be used to generate the suggestions.
 Required.
 Type: string.

-- `maxSuggestions`: The maximum number of suggestions to be returned.
+- `maxWords`: The maximum number of suggestions to be returned.
 Default is 10.
 Optional.
 Type: number.

+- `symbolSet`: The symbol set to be used.
+If `undefined`, images will be searched across all Global Symbol image banks.
+Optional.
+Type: string.

+- `language`: The language to be used.
+Default is `eng`.
+Optional.
+Type: string.

 Return:

-It returns an array of strings with the suggestions.
+It returns an array of Pictograms.

 ### pictonizer